coreinfrastructure/best-practices-badge/criteria.md

 - The project website MUST succinctly describe what the software does (what problem does it solve?), in language that potential users can understand (e.g., it uses a minimum of jargon). [description]
 - The project website MUST provide information on how to:
   - obtain,
-  - provide feedback (as bug reports or feature requests),
+  - provide feedback (as bug reports or enhancements),
   - and contribute to the sofware. [interact]
 - The information on how to contribute:
   - MUST explain the contribution process (e.g., are pull requests used?)